zepedaj/soleil/docs/source/content/automatic_cli.rst

    >>> parser.parse_args([])
    Namespace(new_arg={'a': 1, 'b': 2, 'c': 3})

-In either case, any extra CLI arguments will be interpreted as overrides:
+In either case, any extra CLI arguments will be interpreted as an override:

 .. doctest:: SolConfArg